ismailnguyen/jit-resume/README.md

 - Scores:
   - ATS score shows coverage of top JD keywords found in your résumé, weighted by section (Skills > Experience > Summary > Other).
 Weights are adjustable in Settings.
   - Fit score estimates recruiter‑screen likelihood via LLM; re‑score anytime.
-- Coaching: “Get Gap Coaching” suggests truthful bullet improvements.
+- Coaching: bullet‑level suggestions are generated on creation.
 Copy and integrate.
 - Smart Reorder: reorders bullet blocks by JD relevance (synonym‑aware).
 - Tags & Filters: add tags to resumes, filter by search and tags in Library.